 Flash burns often harm the face but rarely involve the airway, unlike severe burns from prolonged heat exposure associated with smoke inhalation.

 Diagnostic tests and monitoring — Although initial results may be misleadingly normal, studies to assess pulmonary function should be obtained in patients at risk for inhalation injury .
-These include an arterial blood gas (ABG) and a chest x-ray.
+These include an arterial blood gas (ABG) and a chest radiograph.
 Serial peak expiratory flow rates (PEFR), if obtainable, in addition to repeat ABGs, can provide evidence of declining pulmonary function, and are particularly useful early in a patient’s course.
 These studies can be repeated whenever findings from repeat examinations, pulse oximetry, or capnography suggest a decline in clinical status.
 (See "Simple and mixed acid-base disorders".)

 Monitoring of end-tidal CO2 (EtCO2) using capnometry or capnography can provide useful information about respiratory status, adequacy of resuscitation, and potential cyanide toxicity, and should be initiated if feasible.
 A serum lactate concentration should also be obtained if cyanide poisoning is a concern.
 If available, fiberoptic laryngoscopy and bronchoscopy can assess the extent of airway injury and assist with intubation .
-An electrocardiogram (ECG) is obtained to asses for cardiac dysfunction.
+An electrocardiogram (ECG) is obtained to assess for cardiac dysfunction.
 (See "Carbon dioxide monitoring (capnography)" and "Inhalation injury from heat, smoke, or chemical irritants".)

 Carbon monoxide and cyanide — The potential for carbon monoxide poisoning mandates that a carboxyhemoglobin level be obtained in all patients with moderate or severe burns.
 Standard pulse oximetry is NOT reliable with significant carbon monoxide toxicity.
 A standard arterial blood gas reports the concentration of oxygen dissolved in blood and cannot be used to establish or rule out the diagnosis of carbon monoxide or cyanide poisoning.
 (See "Carbon monoxide poisoning", section on 'Diagnosis'.)